Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/18 - Estimating/README.md

 **Skill Description**
 ----------
-The Fellow is able to facilitate the systematic breakdown of technical work in into individual tasks and provide estimates on each to ultimately derive an estimate on the LOE/time required to complete the work
+The Fellow is able to facilitate the systematic breakdown of technical work into individual tasks and provide estimates on each to ultimately derive an estimate on the LOE/time required to complete the work

 **Output**
 ----------